Colour has always been important as it is associated with moods and feelings. In this article we will go through the meaning of the following colours:

 Best for: The colour pink has become very fashionable again and can be found ranging from soft pink to tropical coral or playful raspberry.
 Pink is a good colour for bedrooms as it can be peaceful and restful and if mixed with a hot fuchsia, introduce passion.

-Pink can come across as too sweet and girlie – to counteract this you could introduce a neutral colour or hints of dark charcoal, brown or black
+Pink can come across as too sweet and girly – to counteract this you could introduce a neutral colour or hints of dark charcoal, brown or black.

-Orange is becoming increasingly popular and this year oranges are rich, cosy and slightly spiced but be aware that orange can make a room look smaller, so make sure you only use orange in a room with lots of natural light.
+Orange is becoming increasingly popular and this year’s oranges are rich, cozy and slightly spiced but be aware that orange can make a room look smaller, so make sure you only use orange in a room with lots of natural light.

 Best for: The colour green is known to aid concentration, making it a good colour for offices and study areas and bathrooms.

 Green can make people complacent or too laid back, so inject different shades of green such as deep olive or the colour of new leaves to make the room fresh.